txominpelu/cl-async/README-UPMC.md

 the project could be implemented and how the scala compiler works but without an initial base of code.
-Over the development of the project I have tried to use an assemble some of the pieces of scala/async but due to the complexity and my lack of understanding of the scala compiler I have only manage to implement some of the features without a full example of the project that could work.
+Over the development of the project I have tried to use an assemble some of the pieces of scala/async but due to the complexity and my lack of understanding of the scala compiler I have managed to implement only a subset of the features.

-I have had the lack of being able to count on the collaboration of some of the members of the mailing list scala-internals, where I created a thread that has been dedicated to answer all the questions that I had during the development of the project.
+I have had the luck of being able to count on the collaboration of some of the members of the mailing list scala-internals, where I created a thread that has been dedicated to answer all the questions that I had during the development of the project.
 The thread is available at: